Edit this page

 npm run build

-Open another terminal window, choose an app from the apps directory, and run the prebuild
+Open another terminal window, select an app from the apps directory, and run the prebuild

-command.
-You'll have to repeat these steps for all apps inside your monorepo to use the new module.
+option.
+Repeat these steps for each app in your monorepo to use the new module.

 -